"Had we but world enough and time," the poet said to his reluctant Love Interest

 - Diana Wynne Jones's A Tale of Time City features an immortal or near-immortal couple: Faber John and The Time Lady.
 They have been separated for thousands of years but that doesn't seem to have broken their love for each other once they're reunited.

 - This trope applies to all of J. R. R. Tolkien's Elves, since they are immortal and it is stated that they fall in love early and for life.
 But an outstanding example is Elu Thingol who meets Maia Melian in a forest and then they spend centuries just standing there and looking at each other.
+Also of note are the Valar, who existed before the physical world and, as far as we know, entered it already paired up (except for perpetual bachelor and bachelorette Ulmo and NiŽnna, and Melkor).

 - The Secrets of the Immortal Nicholas Flamel has Nicholas and Perenelle Flamel, naturally.